Safe exercise tips during pregnancy

 Here are some safe exercise tips for safe pregnancy exercise:

-Speak to your Midwife or GP
+Speak to your Midwife

 Consult your Midwife or GP before embarking on pregnancy exercise to ensure it is safe for you to do so.
 Especially if you are under observation, or you if didn’t exercise regularly before you were pregnant.